All the things #MKRSA is teaching us

 We all had a hearty laugh when Jalal and Adrie revealed (between giggles) they call their kids Moeretjies.
 Because the kids are Moroccan and South African.
 Brilliant, no?
 Also, didn't you smile when you heard Kim and Pashi call their main a 'Bunny Study'?

 Peasant food is a real thing

-Pashi was almost marched off into the town square for casually throwing the term “peasant food” into a pretty serious conversation about food and economics.
-Turns out, there is such a thing as peasant food – and he was not trying to be Snooty McSnootface, at all.
+Pashi was almost marched off into the town square for casually throwing the term “peasant food” into a pretty serious conversation about grub and economics.
+Turns out, there is such a thing as peasant food – and he was not trying to be Snooty McSnootface.
+At all.
 We learn new things everyday, don’t we?

 A bond is a bond is a bond

 This seasons competing duos are proof that the length of time you’ve known someone, should never, ever limit your potential.
 Some teams have known each all their lives.
 Others?
 A year or thereabouts.
 But guess who’s on My Kitchen Rules Season 2?
 All of them!
 We love it.